 Focus on what you learned

-In my essay about my low vision, I wrote about how I knew I wanted to study assistive technology, and how I had many teachers encourage me to advocate for myself.
-I wrote a lot about what I learned being the only student with low vision, and how I felt confident that these experiences would help me in college.
+In my essay about my low vision, I wrote about how I knew I wanted to study assistive technology.
+My essay had a strong focus on the many teachers that would encourage me to advocate for myself.
+I wrote a lot about what I learned being the only student with low vision.
+I also shared how I felt confident that these experiences would help me in college.

 If possible, submit two essays

 The three colleges I applied to allowed me to submit two essays.
-My main essay was about my experiences with my volunteer group and a lot of the lessons I learned from that.
+My main essay was about my experiences with volunteering with my therapy dog group.
 My second essay was about my experiences as a low vision student, and how I want to help other low vision students in the future.
 This helped to show colleges that low vision didn’t restrict me from doing things I love and that I have many interests.

 Should disability be included in letters of recommendation?